scottdware/junos-ruby-scripts/README.md

 If a connection times out, or you entered in the wrong credentials, you will get an error message:

 `ERROR: Connection timed out!` or `ERROR: Authentication failed!`

+#### config.rb

+Usage: `config.rb -u <username> -d <device file> -c <config file> [-p <password>]`

+This script is used to configure a given list of devices with the configuration file that was specified.
+The `-p <password>` option on the command line is optional, but insecure.
+If you omit the `-p` flag, then you will be prompted for your password and it will not be displayed.

+* For the list of devices, just place them in a text file, one on each line.
+* For the configuration, use `set` commands and place them on each line in your file.